Skip to content

 Workflow design

-Half day on workflow design, hooks, slash commands, sub-agents, MCP server short list, and the written review patterns.
+Workflow design, hooks, slash commands, sub-agents, MCP short list and review patterns.

 3. Day 2